 Distributed Denial of Service or DDoS has a long history, and it became completely mainstream when the Anonymous group started its operations against any website against Wikileaks.
 Until then, the term and what it meant was known only to people with knowledge of Internet Security.

 I intend to cover some notable DDoS methods in this article before discussing methods to avoid or prevent DDoS attacks.

-What are DDOS attacks
+What are DDOS attacks?

 I am sure all of you know its meaning.
-For those new to the term, it is “distributed” denial of service – caused by the way too many requests to the server than it can handle.
+For those new to the term, it is “distributed” Denial of Service – caused by the way too many requests to the server than it can handle.

-When unable to process requests at real-time due to high traffic that is intentionally being sent by a number of compromised computers, the site server hangs and stops responding to any more requests from different clients.
+When unable to process requests in real-time due to high traffic that is intentionally being sent by a number of compromised computers, the site server hangs and stops responding to any more requests from different clients.
 The network of compromised computers is referred to as BOTNETS.
 Basically, all the computers and smart appliances in the network are controlled by hackers and the people owning those computers are not aware that they’ve been hacked.